Sole trader simplified expenses: when they save you money

 The catch: you cannot switch back easily

 For working from home, you can switch between simplified and actual costs each tax year.
 There is no lock-in.
+This flexibility allows you to adapt your approach based on changing circumstances or as your business and home situation evolves.

 Who simplified expenses suit best